Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Analog frontend characterization

 \section{Analog frontend characterization}

-Analog characterization was performed with single-tone loopback tests with the \gls{dds} signal generator and a \gls{dma} buffer to capture the data from the \gls{rfadc}.
-The goal of this measurement is to quantify the amount of noise and nonlinearity introduced by the receive amplifiers, assuming that the \gls{rfdac} and transmit amplifiers can produce a sufficiently clean tone.
+Analog frontend (AFE) characterization was performed with single-tone loopback tests with the \gls{dds} signal generator and a \gls{dma} buffer to capture the data from the \gls{rfadc}.
+The goal of this measurement was to quantify the amount of noise and nonlinearity introduced by the receive amplifiers, assuming that the \gls{rfdac} and transmit amplifiers can produce a sufficiently clean tone.
 Figure \ref{fig:afe_perf}a shows an electrical diagram of the analog frontend in a loopback configuration with various external attenuators.
-The analog frontend (AFE) is compared with a passive breakout board (XM500) with \ensuremath{{10}\,\mathrm{MHz}}--\ensuremath{{1}\,\mathrm{GHz}} baluns for single-ended to differential conversion.
-The receive-path amplifier chain reduces the noise floor and anharmonic spurs (i.e. frequency content that is not an integer multiple of the \ensuremath{{200}\,\mathrm{MHz}} excitation tone) compared to passive XM500 breakout board as shown in figure \ref{fig:afe_perf}b.
+The transmit circuit is comprised of two fully-differential amplifiers which convert the \gls{rfdac} differential output to single ended without loading its internal biasing circuit.
+The receive circuit is comprised of a low-noise amplifier, whose output is converted to a differential signal and passed through a \gls{vga} and anti-alias filter before being supplied to the \gls{rfadc}.
+The AFE is compared with a passive breakout board (XM500) with \ensuremath{{10}\,\mathrm{MHz}}--\ensuremath{{1}\,\mathrm{GHz}} baluns for single-ended to differential conversion.
+The receive-path amplifier chain reduces the noise floor and anharmonic spurs (i.e. frequency content that is not an integer multiple of the \ensuremath{{200}\,\mathrm{MHz}} excitation tone) compared to passive XM500 breakout board as shown in Figure \ref{fig:afe_perf}b.
 Figure \ref{fig:afe_perf}c shows the \gls{sinad} ratio for sinusoidal tones at various frequencies and power levels.